| |

 By the way, if you want two break-lines to meet, then one must be on a grid-line (edge of a square) and the other in between.

-Here’s another useful tip: stick to a repeating pattern of breaks and don’t crowd too many in, or you lose the regular ‘woven knots’ effect.
+Here’s another useful tip: use a repeating pattern of breaks and don’t crowd too many in, or else you will lose the regular ‘woven knots’ effect.

-Let’s turn to the example knot and see how a simple break pattern works there to give it that 'croissant' shape:
+Let’s turn to the example knot and see how a simple break pattern works there to give it that 'croissant' shape, like a fancy belt-buckle:

-See how there seems to be just one central knot there, a rounded shape with two little 'horns' to it?
-But that single central section is actually made up of all six of the basic units of interlace in the layout.
+See how there seems to be just one central knot there, a rounded shape with two little 'horns' to it at the bottom?
+But that apparently single central section is actually made up of parts of all six of the basic units of interlace in the layout.
 By introducing three breaks, you will give it the two 'horns' and separate it from neighbouring units.

 It will all make sense!

-Here’s the basic interlace layout we’ll start with:
+Here’s the basic interlace layout we’ll start with, in pencil:

-It’s the same as the one you did earlier for the interlace: three squares by two, starting with right-handed crossed-cords-in-squares, with the rest of the crossed cords filled in.
+You may recognise it as the same structure you drew earlier for the interlace page: three squares by two, starting with right-handed crossed-cords-in-squares, then with the rest of the crossed cords filled in.

-I’ve shown all the edge-curves joined up so you can see what’s going on, but you’ll probably be better off eventually just working with the central section of the interlace filled in.
+I’ve shown all the edge-curves joined up so you can see what’s going on, but you’ll probably be better off eventually just working with the central section of the interlace filled in and the edges unfinished.

 Let's introduce three breaks into the pattern – nothing too fancy: